fastify/fastify/docs/Decorators.md

 ```

 If a dependency is not satisfied, the `decorate` method will throw an exception.
-The dependency check is peformed before the server instance is booted.
+The dependency check is performed before the server instance is booted.
 Thus,
 it cannot occur during runtime.

 #### `decorateReply(name, value, [dependencies])`